fbpx

 VI.
 Program Outcomes Measures

-Eighty percent (80%) (4 of 5) of students graduating between December 2018 and December 2021 passed the American Society for Clinical Pathology’s Board of Certification exam within one year of graduation.
+Fifty percent (1 of 2) of students graduating between July 1, 2020 and June 30, 2021 passed the American Society for Clinical Pathology’s Board of Certification exam within one year of graduation.

-Zero percent (0%) (0 of 5) of students who began the Clinical Concentration in anticipation of finishing it between December 2018 and December 2021 failed to complete the program.
+Zero percent (0 of 2) of students who were accepted into the Clinical Concentration in anticipation of finishing the program between July 1, 2020 and June 30, 2021 failed to complete the program.

 D. Placement Rate